KPU-MASATO-Y/ACCS_project/README.md

 ![Folder Structure](./ReadMe_images/Folder_structure.tiff)

 ## Description of the macro script folder
 The ACCS.ijm is stored in the macro script folder.
-The ACCS.ijm is the system code and written by ImageJ Macro Language.
+The ACCS.ijm is the system code and written by ImageJ Macro Language (IJM).

 ## Description of the model images for machine learning folder
 15 image data used create learning data are stored in the model images for machine learning folder.

+## Description of the model images for output folder
+Images after measurement are output to the model images for output folder.

+## Description of the model images for preparation folder
+In the preparation folder, a model of learning data (classifier.model), trace information (trace information.arff) and an image for starting TWS are stored.